 Hi and thank you for visiting my blog.
-My name is Tina, I am 39 years old and married to a wonderful man named Robert.
-I live in the Cleveland, Ohio area with my husband and our three pugs, Suki, Koko and Lucy and two kitties, Max and Trixie.
+My name is Tina, I am 42 years old and married to a wonderful man named Robert.
+I live in the Cleveland, Ohio area with my husband and our two pugs, Koko and Lucy and a special kitty, named Trixie.

 Saturday, July 19, 2008